 As drain line repair already poses complications, cast iron sewer pipe repair will be even more complicated, offering no long-term results for our Edmonton homeowners.
 You can only extend the life of damaged pipes for so long.

-In fact, some plumbing companies have changed their policies in order to protect homebuyers from insufficient plumbing work where sellers have ordered band-aid fixes instead of full replacement.
+In fact, some plumbing companies have changed their policies in order to protect homebuyers from insufficient plumbing work where sellers have ordered band-aid fixes instead of full replacements.

 Cast Iron Pipe Replacement Benefits

 We understand that this is a huge investment, but we want to encourage you to think about the long-term benefits when getting brand-new cast iron pipes:

 - Longevity of sewer line and drain lines

 - Clean water